hades/flipperone-docs/docs/software/About-Software.md

 # About Software

-This section covers the software stack and development for Flipper One.
+This section covers the software stack of Flipper One.

+TODO: blocks of all software components